Practice Focus

 Over the course of her legal career, Laurie has represented insurers, for-profit businesses, and non-profits in commercial and tort litigation, including maritime, energy, labor and employment, antitrust, toxic torts, intellectual property, transportation, and banking matters.
 Her past clients include Huntington Ingalls, Chesapeake Energy, Philip Morris, Miller Brewing Company, and Texas Brine Company.

-Laurie has been involved in numerous community and professional organizations, including the American Heart Association, the Young Leadership Council, Save Our Cemeteries, and the New Orleans Film Society.
-She is also active in the American Bar Association, Federal Bar Association, and Louisiana State Bar Association, and she is a member of the New Orleans Bar Association and the Association for Women Attorneys – New Orleans.
-Her pro bono activities include participating in the Tulane Alumni Association’s free legal clinic for veterans, and she has also served as a Pro Bono Project Justice for All Ball committee member.
+Laurie is active in numerous community and professional organizations, including the American Heart Association, the Young Leadership Council, Save Our Cemeteries, and the New Orleans Film Society.
+She is also involved in the American Bar Association, Federal Bar Association, and Louisiana State Bar Association, and is a member of the New Orleans Bar Association and the Association for Women Attorneys – New Orleans.
+Her pro bono work includes volunteering with the Tulane Alumni Association’s free legal clinic for veterans and serving on the Pro Bono Project’s Justice for All Ball committee.

-In addition, Laurie has authored several scholarly articles and has been a faculty member on Continuing Legal Education panels for both the legal profession and the judiciary.
-She taught a Federal Rules of Civil Procedure course at Tulane University Law School with Chief Judge Sear between 1996 and 2000.
+Laurie has authored several scholarly articles and frequently serves as a faculty member on continuing legal education panels for both the legal profession and the judiciary.
+She also taught a Federal Rules of Civil Procedure course at Tulane University Law School with Chief Judge Sear from 1996 to 2000.

-Laurie received her law degree magna cum laude from Tulane, where she served as Senior Articles Editor of the Tulane Law Review and graduated Order of the Coif.
-She also received the Rufus C. Harris award for her Comment “Louisiana’s New Law on Capacity to Make and Receive Donations: Unduly Influenced by the Common Law?”
-While at Tulane, Laurie worked for legendary civilian scholar Prof. A.N.
-Yiannopoulos.
-In that role, she assisted Prof. Yiannopoulos in drafting updates for the Louisiana Civil Law Treatise, editing the Louisiana Civil Code, and drafting the Civil Code for the Republic of Estonia.
+Laurie earned her law degree, magna cum laude, from Tulane University Law School, where she served as Senior Articles Editor of the Tulane Law Review and was elected to the Order of the Coif.
+She received the Rufus C. Harris Award for her comment, “Louisiana’s New Law on Capacity to Make and Receive Donations: Unduly Influenced by the Common Law?”
+While at Tulane, she worked with Professor A.N.
+Yiannopoulos, assisting in drafting updates to the Louisiana Civil Law Treatise, editing the Louisiana Civil Code, and contributing to the drafting of the Civil Code for the Republic of Estonia.

-Originally from Natchitoches, La., Laurie received her undergraduate degree from LSU before moving to New Orleans.
+Originally from Natchitoches, Louisiana, Laurie earned her undergraduate degree from Louisiana State University before moving to New Orleans.

 Education